nickysaini/kubernetes-the-hard-way-on-Azure-ARM-Template-/docs/02-compute-resources.md

 This does the below:

 - Deploys Virtual Network with one subnet - 1,3,5 Master in AV Set with Managed disk, Worker nodes in AV Set with managed disk, 1 internal & External Loadbalancer and with publilc IP attched with external LB also all required ports are open on internal LB to allow communication with kubernetes control plane
     > This is the default settings.
-This can be changed atin provided ARM templates.
+This can be changed in provided ARM templates.

-- Default Set's IP addresses in the range 10.0.0.0/16 CIDR and subnet range 10.0.0.0/24
+- Default Set's IP addresses in the range 10.0.0.0/16 CIDR and subnet range 10.0.0.0/24.
+All VMs master & worker will be assigned static internal IP.

 - Add's a DNS entry to each of the nodes to access internet
     > DNS: 8.8.8.8